AdaCore/aws/readme.txt

 removed in the next version.
 Note that you can check usage of those features in your application by using the GNAT's -gnatwj option as we have tagged all obsolescent features with a pragma.

+-  The OpenSSL methods: SSLv3, SSLv3_Client, SSLv3_Server are marked
+   obsolescent.
+Those methods are not supported anymore in OpenSSL (> 1.0.1), until those are removed from AWS they are using the equivalent v23 methods.

 Known problems